benckx/vaporwave/README.md

 # Future Changes

-- Add proper executable for Windows, Linux and macOS
 - Test/Add support for other devices and device OS (it's likely some OS store their ROMs differently)
 - Add/Remove ROMs from collection
 - Update local ROMs folder